 While this is a stellar skill to have that enables one to move through life with a false sense of perpetual luck – I’m over winging it.
 I honestly thought at this point of life I would have well and truly shelved my wings and was at the knowing it, navigating it successfully stage.

 I have JUST edited the final touches on So You Are… Pregnant! and am even now questioning the writing style, the four gazillion mistakes, the shit formatting, the lack of paragraphs due to lack of e-space and general lack of clue.
-I’m even doubting if I should tackle the self-publishing thing at all and letting every one of those doubts fill my already overloaded head (as mentioned, it doesn’t take much).
+I’m even doubting if I should tackle the self-publishing thing at all and letting every one of those doubts fill my already overloaded head.

 It’s all very, very boo-bloody-hoo, though not completely doom and gloom.
 I signed up to Ingram Spark.
 I sorted out my Google Play account.
 I did stuff.
 I released the wings.
 Yay.